AlexanderWyss/discord-bot-node/README.md

 [Docker Hub](https://hub.docker.com/r/alexanderwyss/discord-bot-node)

 ## Slash Commands
+Slash commands are a way to interact with the bot through discord.
+Start typing / to see a list of available commands.

-The slash commands must initially be register with !RegisterCommands.
+The slash commands must initially be registered with "!RegisterCommands".
+- It can only be done by the bot owner, as defined by the env variable OWNER.
+- It can be done in any text channel of a guild.
-This must be done per guild.
+- It must be done for every guild separately.
+- It should be repeated after every update of the bot.

 ## Web UI
 The Web UI can be used by multiple Users concurrently.